-Friendfactor helps straight friends become visible, vocal, and active allies in their communities.
+Friendfactor activates straight people to become visible and active allies in their workplace and campus communities.

 These are the beautiful people who make it happen: